nalsai/nalsai.de/content/en/blog/seichi/tsukihime/index.md

 ## Bonus 2: The Trevi Fountain in Rome

-In July 2019, I went to Rome as part of a school trip.
-It was very crowded around the fountain, so I couldn't get any closer.
+I went to Rome as part of a school trip in July 2019.
+As a famous tourist attraction, the Trevi Fountain is always crowded.

 {{< img cmo_09.avif jpg >}}
 {{< img TGE56518-crop.avif jpg >}}